T-cell receptor: NF-κB

-NF-κB activation is initiated by DAG, the second, membrane bound product of PLCγ hydrolyzation of PIP2.
+NF-κB activation is initiated by DAG, the second, membrane bound product of PLCγ hydrolyzation of PIP_{2}.
 DAG binds and recruits protein kinase C θ (PKCθ) to the membrane where it can activate the membrane bound scaffold protein CARMA1.
 CARMA1 then undergoes a conformational change which allows it to oligomerize and bind the adapter proteins BCL10, CARD domain and MALT1.
 This multi-subunit complex binds the ubiquitin ligase TRAF6.
 Ubiquitination of TRAF6 serves as scaffold to recruit NEMO, IκB kinase (IKK) and TAK1.
 TAK 1 phosphorylates IKK, which in turn phosphorylates the NF-κB inhibitor I-κB, leading to the ubiquitination and subsequent degradation of I-κB.

 I-κB blocks the NLS of NF-κB therefore preventing its translocation to the nucleus.
 Once I-κB is degraded, it cannot bind to NF-κB and the NLS of NF-κB becomes accessible for nuclear translocation.

 AP1

 Activation of AP1 factor involves three MAPK signaling pathways.
 These pathways use a phosphorylation cascade of three successive acting protein kinases to transmit a signal.
 The three MAPK pathways in T cells involve kinases of different specificities belonging to each of the MAP3K, MAP2K, MAPK families.
 Initial activation is done by the GTPase Ras or Rac which phosphorylate the MAP3K.

 A cascade involving the enzymes Raf, MEK1, ERK results in the phosphorylation of Jun, conformational change allows Jun to bind to Fos and hence AP-1 to form.
 AP-1 then acts as transcription factor.
 Raf is activated via the second messenger DAG, SOS, and Ras.
 DAG recruits among other proteins the RAS guanyl nucleotide-releasing protein (RasGRP), a guanine nucleotide exchange factor (GEF), to the membrane.
 RasGRP activates the small GTPase Ras by exchanging guanosine diphosphate (GDP) bound to Ras against guanosine triphosphate (GTP).
 Ras can also be activated by the guanine nucleotide exchange factor SOS which binds to the LAT signalosome.
 Ras then initiates the MAPK cascade.

 The second MAPK cascade with MEKK1, JNKK, JNK induces protein expression of Jun.
 Another cascade, also involving MEKK1 as MAPK3, but then activating MKK3 /6 and p38 induces Fos transcription.
 Activation of MEKK1, additionally to being activated by Ras, involves Slp-76 recruiting the GEF Vav to the LAT signalosome, which then activates the GTPase Rac.
 Rac and Ras activate MEKK1 and thereby initiate the MAPK cascade.